 The department is led by 14 full-time, Ph.D.-level faculty members who are award-winning scholars in their field.
 Many have practical experience, having worked for or consulted with organizations such as the United Nations, Wisconsin Realtors Association, the Council of Economic Advisers, the Connecticut Department of Labor, and more.

 - Economics graduates are recruited by leading employers in the region and the nation, including The Kohler Company, Kohl’s Department Stores, Accenture, Wells Fargo, US Bank and many more.

 - Economics faculty members are active applied scholars who publish in top peer-reviewed journals, such as Review of Economics and Statistics, Journal of Money, Credit and Banking, Public Choice, Review of International Economics, Kyklos, Economic Inquiry and others.

 - The Applied Global Business Learning program and Marquette-led travel & study abroad in Economics: 'Doing Business in Central Europe' provide students with opportunities to apply their business skills in real-world settings in developing countries and abroad.

-The Center for Global and Economic Studies provides a focal point for addressing the increasing importance of global economic issues.
+The Center for Applied Economics provides a focal point for addressing the increasing importance of global economic issues.
 The center sponsors numerous activities at Marquette to expand awareness of global economic concerns, including the Distinguished Speaker Series in Economic Issues, the Marburg Memorial Lecture, and public presentations on contemporary economic issues.